jcarpenter/joshcarpenter.ca/src/posts/storms.md

 Tropical islands:

-> "Natural disasters already cost Pacific Island Countries and Territories between 0.5‒ 6.6 % of GDP per year (World Bank, 2017), with localized damages and losses from individual storms far exceeding these estimates (e.g., 64% of Vanuatu's GDP for Cyclone Pam in 2015)."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> Natural disasters already cost Pacific Island Countries and Territories between 0.5‒ 6.6 % of GDP per year (World Bank, 2017), with localized damages and losses from individual storms far exceeding these estimates (e.g., 64% of Vanuatu's GDP for Cyclone Pam in 2015).==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 5--94.==

-> "In 2015, tropical storm Erika devastated Dominica causing \$483 million USD in damages and losses (mostly related to transport, housing and agriculture), equivalent to 90% of Dominica's GDP (World Bank, 2017)"==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> In 2015, tropical storm Erika devastated Dominica causing \$483 million USD in damages and losses (mostly related to transport, housing and agriculture), equivalent to 90% of Dominica's GDP (World Bank, 2017)==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 5--94.==

 ## The more we emit, the worse that future storms will be